Parable #1: New Cloth on an Old Coat:

 Our religious leaders refuse to admit that due to our infidelity our first marital contract is completely broken; and beyond repair.

-In Judaism Adonai Eloheinu has as His proxy the High Priest.
+In Judaism Adonai Eloheinu has as His proxy His Great High Priest.

 According to the order of Malki-Tzedek, Messiah is responsible for establishing a new (second) unbreakable marital agreement.